Segrelove/ruby_file_creator/README.md

-# A nice scripts to load a template for a ruby projects
+# A nice script to load a template for a ruby project

 It allows you to create :
 - A root directory